CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 https://iopscience.iop.org/article/10.1086/376392/pdf

-The mass of stars belonging to the disk is initialized by the PDMF as given by :raw-tex:`\cite{Chabrier2003}`.
+Stars belonging to the disk are given a mass by rejection sampling the PDMF as given by :cite:`2003PASP..115..763C`.

+.. plot:: pyplots/initialConditionsMassDisk.py

 Positions
 ---------